S3-working-group/s3-practical-guide/docs/all.md

 <div class="card summary"><div class="card-body">Enable the <em>two-way</em> flow of information and influence between two teams.
 </div></div>

-Two interdependent teams each select one of their members to represent their interests in the <a href="glossary.html#entry-governance" class="glossary-tooltip" data-toggle="tooltip" title="Governance: The process of setting objectives and making and evolving decisions that guide people towards achieving those objectives.">governance</a> decisions of the other team.
+Two interdependent teams each select one of their members to represent their interests in the <a href="glossary.html#entry-governance" class="glossary-tooltip" data-toggle="tooltip" title="Governance: The process of setting objectives and making and evolving decisions that guide people toward achieving those objectives.">governance</a> decisions of the other team.

 Double linking enables equivalence between two teams and can be used to draw out valuable information in hierarchical structures.